 What causes co-occurring disorders?

-Co-occurring disorders are the result of both genetics and environment, and conditions may build upon one another: individuals who suffer from a mental health disorder are more likely to develop a substance abuse disorder, and conversely, substance abuse disorders can cause psychological distress, which in turn may cause symptoms of mental illness and anxiety disorders.
+Co-occurring disorders are the result of both genetics and environment.
+Moreover, conditions may build upon one another: individuals who suffer from a mental health disorder are more likely to develop a substance abuse disorder.
+Conversely, substance abuse disorders can cause psychological distress, which in turn may cause symptoms of mental illness and anxiety disorders.

 How common are co-occurring disorders?